 2 - Increased tourism, with the accompanying pollutants that accompany ships and aircraft, the possibility of oil spills and the effect of lots of people and infrastructure on wildlife and the wider environment.

 3 - Over fishing, much of the world's oceans are over-fished, the chances are that if investments into the kinds of boats and fishing gear needed for Antarctica are made, then it too will suffer this same fate.
 Fishing for krill could be particularly significant as these are at the bottom of many Antarctic food chains.
 There are already illegal fishing boats that ignore current regulations.

 4 - Pollution, CFC's and other ozone depletors are responsible for the ozone hole that has appeared over Antarctica for over 30 years, chemicals produced thousands of miles away are found in Antarctic ice and in the bodies of wildlife, discarded equipment, chemicals and oil can degrade the landscape.
 Fishing nets, plastic, lines, hooks etc. carried by the sea can result in great suffering or loss of life by birds, fish and marine mammals.

-5 - Invasive species, organisms that are not native to Antarctica being brought there on ships, attached as seeds to boots and clothing and those that are able to now survive there as a consequence of global warming.
+5 - Invasive species, organisms that are not native to Antarctica being taken there on ships, attached as seeds to boots and clothing and those that are able to, now survive there as a consequence of global warming.
 Rats in particular are a threat to Antarctica's ground nesting birds which are particularly vulnerable as there are no native ground based predators for them to be used to defending themselves against.

 6 - Exploration and exploitation of mineral reserves, oil and gas.
 Not currently economically viable, but as the need becomes greater and as technology advances, this will become an increasing threat.
 The Antarctic Treaty bans all mining and mineral exploitation indefinitely, though this comes up for review in 2048 (in other words, it isn't banned indefinitely at all).